bekk/bekk-christmas/post/elm/wip-currying-in-elm.md

 ```

 We only supply the predicate argument to the `List.filter` function here, and can now use this function on all our lists of presents.
-As you can see, currying can be used in a number of useful ways!
+As you can see, partial application can be used in a number of useful ways!
 And just like that you have good present/bad present filter function ready to accompany you when christmas shopping🎅

 ```elm
 filterHardPresents [ "Soft sweather from grandma", "Hard playstation game", "Hard fun toy", "Soft pillow", "Useless soft clothes" ]